pranav-ap/blog/content/posts/cnn.md

 The values inside a kernel are called **weights**, because they determine how important a input pixel is in forming the filtered image.
 A kernel also has a **bias** parameter associated with it.
 Both weight and bias  parameters are learnt via backprop.

 We execute a convolution by sliding the filter over the input image.
-At every location, calculate the *dot product* between the filter matrix and the underlying values in the image and add the *bias* to get the final pixel value.
+At every location, calculate perform *element-wise multiplication* between the filter matrix and the underlying values in the image and add the *bias* to get the final pixel value.
 Write it into the output matrix.

 If the final value large, then the filter has found a good candidate for the feature it was looking for.